KilledByAPixel/LittleJS/README.md

 ## Simple Code

 This engine is made with simplicity in mind using simple and easy to read code.
-There are only a few files used by the entire engine...
+There are only a few files used by the entire engine.

 - [engine.js](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engine.js) - Top level engine init, update, and render
 - [engineSettings.js](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engineSettings.js) - Global engine settings